TritonDataCenter/manta-nfs/README.md

 a given operating system.

-### Darwin
+### Darwin (OS X)

-There is normally no portmapper running on Darwin so the server runs with it's built-in portmapper.
+There is normally no portmapper running on Darwin so the server runs with its built-in portmapper.

 The uid/gid for 'nobody' is -2.